glowkeeper/P3D/docs/labs/week1Session2.md

 }
 ```

-### Creating a Ray-traced Circle
+#### Creating a Ray-traced Circle

-You can use the `vec3` and `ray` classes to hard code a sphere in `main.cpp`, simply by colouring red any pixel that hits a small sphere we place at −1 on the z-axis:
+Finally, you are in a position to create an object that the rays intersect.
+Use the `vec3` and `ray` classes to hard code a sphere in `main.cpp`, simply by colouring red any pixel that hits a small sphere we place at −1 on the z-axis:

 ```
 #include "color.h"